You don't see anything. Wave hands!

 Blower Motor

 The blower motor is a major component of a forced air heating system.
-It control how much heated air is coming into the home and has an impact on energy usage, comfort and noise levels.
+It controls how much heated air is coming into the home and has an impact on energy usage, comfort and noise levels.
 There are a couple different types of blower motors:

 Brands